Ireland's current strategy for research and development, science and technology.

 - Challenge-centric research will be initiated to stimulate solutions-driven collaborations bringing together enterprise, higher education institutions and public sector to identify and address national challenges;

-- Horizon-scanning – in the coming years a formal horizon-scanning exercise will be undertaken to identify areas of strategic commercial opportunity for Irish-based enterprises, this process will feed into the next research prioritisation exercise in 2018; and
+- Horizon-scanning – in the coming years a formal horizon-scanning exercise will be undertaken to identify areas of strategic commercial opportunity for Irish-based enterprises, this process will fed into the research prioritisation exercise completed in March 2018; and